Han (musician): Awards and recognition

 At the 2022 MTV Video Music Awards Japan, 3Racha's collaboration with SKY-HI, "Just Breathe", won the award for Best Hip-Hop Video.
 In 2024, as part of 3Racha, Han received the Best Creator Award at the Asia Artist Awards.
 Han has received similar nominations (as part of 3Racha) for Best Producer and Best Arranger at the Asian Pop Music Awards, and his work for Stray Kids has also received multiple nominations and awards at ceremonies including Asia Star Entertainer Awards, Billboard Music Awards, Circle Chart Music Awards, Golden Disc Awards, iHeartRadio Music Awards, MAMA, and MTV Video Music Awards.

-As part of Stray Kids, Han also received the Prime Minister's Commendation at the 2023 Korean Popular Culture and Arts Awards with Stray Kids.
+As part of Stray Kids, Han also received the Prime Minister's Commendation at the 2023 Korean Popular Culture and Arts Awards.

 Individually, Han has consistently been the only fourth-generation idol to appear in the top 15 of the Idol Composer Trend Index—spending just one week outside the top 10—through every week of the first four months of 2024.

 In July 2024, "Twilight", a song composed by Han and included as a B-side on Stray Kids' EP Ate, was his first solo-composition to hit the Billboard World Digital Sales Chart, debuting at number 10.
 In April 2025, "Truman", Han's duet with Felix from Stray Kids' single album, Mixtape: Dominate, debuted at number 33 on the Official UK Singles Sales Chart.
 As of July 31, 2024, he was the most-followed member of Stray Kids on South Korean music service Melon.

 Other ventures

 Style and endorsements

 In 2024, Han made his first solo fashion appearance by modeling in Balmain for W Korea as the cover star for two issues of a wider Stray Kids themed collection.
 He went on to wear several pre-release Balmain pieces while performing on tour with Stray Kids later in the year.

 In May 2025, Han modeled for NARS Cosmetics as the cover star of Nylon Japan, with a 26-page feature and extended interview.
+In June 2026, he was chosen to be a brand ambassador for Italian luxury fashion brand Tod's.

 Philanthropy

-Han has made group donations with his Stray Kids' band mates to numerous causes, including social welfare and disaster relief charities.
+Han has made group donations with his Stray Kids' bandmates to numerous causes, including social welfare and disaster relief charities.
 To celebrate his birthday in 2025, Han donated to Samsung Medical Center to support the treatment of adults, children, and adolescents with severe illness.
+Again in 2026, he donated to Angel's Haven to support abused children and their residential care.